charliegucci/T1A2/Software Development Plan.md

 * ## Implementation Plan
 ---
 We were given 12 days to finish the Terminal Application thus implementation of plan is essential in providing successful outcome.<br>
-The priority for the project is the partial Documentation and the Bird Database feature and was given 2-3 days to complete.<br>
+The priority for the project is the partial Documentation and the Bird Database feature and was given 2-3 days to complete.
+I choose to prioritize this feature because I believe this will be the blueprint of my application and other features can be with the same format.
+On the other hand documentation is important and as I go along with the project, bits and piece of information will be added to the documentation.
+As illustrated below in the Trello board, we provided checklist for both Documentation and Adding Database features.<br>
 <br>
 ![trello1](./trello_1.png)<br>
 <br>